 - 4.1.
 Unless otherwise prohibited by law, colleges may not enroll or distribute an academic credential to a student with an outstanding balance for tuition or registration fees except under the following circumstances: - 4.1.1.
 The College anticipates that the outstanding balance will be paid using pending financial aid. - 4.1.2.
 A person or organization demonstrates to the satisfaction of the College the ability to pay the outstanding obligation and guarantees in writing to pay the balance if the student fails to do so. - 4.1.3.
 A student is registered in a course section offered for the benefit of a company or agency. - 4.1.3.1.
 For the purpose of this rule, company or agency specific course sections are courses where the company pays the tuition or registration, and courses where attendance in the course section is limited to employees of the company or agency. - 4.1.4.
 A student is classified as a captive or co-opted student pursuant to 1D SBCCC 700.98(a). - 4.1.5.
 A student is registered in a course that is on a specialized course list approved by the State Board of Community Colleges and supports the organizational training needs for entities specified in N.C.G.S.
-115D-5(b)(2).

-- 4.2.
+115D-5(b)(2). - 4.2.
 Unless otherwise prohibited by law, the College may withhold transcripts of grades and any other service pending resolution of outstanding monetary obligations.
-This statement shall not be construed to prohibit the College's Board of Trustees from adding more stringent provisions that are allowable under law regarding outstanding monetary balances. - 4.2.1.
-Transcripts will be released to the student when the indebtedness has been removed or an approved payment plan has been submitted and is being adhered to by the student.
+This statement shall not be construed to prohibit the College's Board of Trustees from adding more stringent provisions that are allowable under law regarding outstanding monetary balances.
+See PCC Policy 6.5 Tuition/Registration and Fees for more information.

+4.2.1.
+Transcripts will be released to the student when the indebtedness has been removed, or an approved payment plan has been submitted and is being adhered to by the student.

 Legal Citation: N.C.G.S.
-115D-5(b)(2), 1E SBCCC, 1E SBCCC 100.1, 1E SBCCC 200.1, 1E SBCCC 200.2, 1D SBCCC 700.98, 1E SBCCC 800
+115D-5(b)(2), 1E SBCCC (p.274), 1E SBCCC 100.1 (p.
+274), 1E SBCCC 200.1 (p.
+275), 1E SBCCC 200.2 (p.
+276), 1D SBCCC 700.98 (p.254), 1E SBCCC 800

-History: Effective January 12, 1988; revised September 2010, January 2011, May 2021, May 2022-updated definitions, March 2024
+History: Effective January 12, 1988; revised September 2010, January 2011, May 2021, May 2022-updated definitions, March 2024, October 2024, May 2025 income (if any) to a local account, and pay all expenses from said local account.